 Rule of Thirds

 The Rule of Thirds is a compositional rule of thumb in visual arts such as painting, photography and design.
 The rule states that an image should be imagined as divided into nine equal parts by two equally-spaced horizontal lines and two equally-spaced vertical lines, and that important compositional elements should be placed along these lines or the four intersections.
-Proponents of the technique claim that aligning a subject with these points creates more tension, energy and interest in the composition than simply centering the subject would.
+Proponents of the technique claim that aligning a subject with these points creates more tension, energy and interest in the composition than simply centring the subject would.

 In most cases it is neither possible nor useful to use all four points to highlight the most important functions or navigation options in a design.
 However, you can use some of them (usually one or two) to properly place the most important message or functionality of the site.
 The left upper corner is usually the strongest one, since users scan web-sites according to the F-shape.